-We have a \$50.0 million unsecured line of credit (the "Line of Credit"), which expires October 31, 2008.
-There were no outstanding borrowings under the Line of Credit at September 30, 2007 or October 1, 2006.
-Interest on borrowings under the Line of Credit are at varying rates based on the London Interbank Offering Rate or the bank's prime rate.
-We believe that the Line of Credit is adequate, along with cash flow from operations, to meet our anticipated capital expenditure, working capital and operating expenditure requirements.
+We have a \$50.0 million unsecured line of credit (the "Line of Credit"), which expires October 31, 2009.
+There were no outstanding borrowings under the Line of Credit at September 28, 2008 or June 29, 2008.
+Interest on borrowings under the Line of Credit is at varying rates based on the London Interbank Offering Rate or the bank's prime rate.
+We believe that the Line of Credit is adequate, along with existing cash balances and cash flow from operations, to meet our anticipated capital expenditure, working capital and operating expenditure requirements.

-Up until the past 21 months, we have not been significantly impacted by general inflationary pressures over the last several years.
-However, in addition to rising health care costs, which have increased our cost of employee medical coverage, we have been impacted by increases in the market price of zinc, brass and magnesium over the past 21 months and inflation in Mexico, which impacts the U.S. dollar costs of our Mexican operations.
+Over the past two years, we have been impacted by rising health care costs, which have increased our cost of employee medical coverage.
+We have also been impacted by increases in the market price of zinc, brass and magnesium and inflation in Mexico, which impacts the U.S. dollar costs of our Mexican operations.
 We do not hedge against our Mexican peso exposure.